beyondpie/intro_to_stan/README.md

 - You can directly use the `stan_examples.Rmd` file to scan the examples.

-- You can enter the different directories under `examples` to run or modify both the R and STAN script by yourself.
+- You can enter the different directories under `examples` to run or modify both the R and STAN scripts by yourself.